-§55-10-22.
-Change of award by arbitrator.

-- (a) On motion to an arbitrator by a party to an arbitration proceeding, the arbitrator may modify or correct an award: - (1) Upon a ground stated in section twenty-six of this article; - (2) Because the arbitrator has not made a final and definite award upon a claim submitted by the parties to the arbitration proceeding; or - (3) To clarify the award. - (b) A motion under subsection (a) of this section must be made and notice given to all parties within twenty days after the moving party receives notice of the award. - (c) A party to the arbitration proceeding must give notice of any objection to the motion within ten days after receipt of the notice. - (d) If a motion to the court is pending under section twenty-four, twenty-five or twenty-six of this article, the court may submit the claim to the arbitrator to consider whether to modify or correct the award: - (1) Upon a ground stated in section twenty-four of this article; - (2) Because the arbitrator has not made a final and definite award upon a claim submitted by the parties to the arbitration proceeding; or - (3) To clarify the award. - (e) An award modified or corrected pursuant to this section is subject to sections twenty-one, twenty-four, twenty-five and twenty-six of this article.
+- 5-442.
+Change of award by arbitrator. (a) On motion to an arbitrator by a party to an arbitration proceeding, the arbitrator may modify or correct an award: - (1) Upon a ground stated in K.S.A.
+2021 Supp.
+5-446(a)(1) or (3), and amendments thereto; - (2) because the arbitrator has not made a final and definite award upon a claim submitted by the parties to the arbitration proceeding; or - (3) to clarify the award. - (b) A motion under subsection (a) must be made and notice given to all parties within 20 days after the movant receives notice of the award. - (c) A party to the arbitration proceeding must give notice of any objection to the motion within 10 days after receipt of the notice. - (d) If a motion to the court is pending under K.S.A.
+2021 Supp.
+5-444, 5-445 or 5-446, and amendments thereto, the court may submit the claim to the arbitrator to consider whether to modify or correct the award: - (1) Upon a ground stated in K.S.A.
+2021 Supp.
+5-446(a)(1) or (3), and amendments thereto; - (2) because the arbitrator has not made a final and definite award upon a claim submitted by the parties to the arbitration proceedings; or - (3) to clarify the award. - (e) An award modified or corrected pursuant to this section is subject to K.S.A.
+2021 Supp.
+5-441(a), 5-444, 5-445 and 5-446, and amendments thereto.

-§55-10-23.
-Remedies; fees and expenses of arbitration proceeding.

-(a) An arbitrator may award punitive damages or other exemplary relief if such an award is authorized by law in a civil action involving the same claim and the evidence produced at the hearing justifies the award under the legal standards otherwise applicable to the claim.

-- (b) An arbitrator may award reasonable attorney's fees and other reasonable expenses of arbitration if such an award is authorized by law in a civil action involving the same claim or by the agreement of the parties to the arbitration proceeding. - (c) As to all remedies other than those authorized by subsections (a) and (b) of this section, an arbitrator may order such remedies as the arbitrator considers just and appropriate under the circumstances of the arbitration proceeding.
-The fact that such a remedy could not or would not be granted by the court is not a ground for refusing to confirm an award under section twenty-four of this article or for vacating an award under section twenty-three of this article. - (d) An arbitrator's award shall provide for the payment of expenses and fees, together with other expenses to be split among the parties, as provided by the parties' agreement or the rules of the arbitration organization. - (e) If an arbitrator awards punitive damages or other exemplary relief under subsection (a) of this section, the arbitrator shall specify in the award the basis in fact justifying and the basis in law authorizing the award and state separately the amount of the punitive damages or other exemplary relief.
+- 5-443.
+Remedies; fees and expenses of arbitration proceeding. (a) An arbitrator may award punitive damages or other exemplary relief if such an award is authorized by law in a civil action involving the same claim and the evidence produced at the hearing justifies the award under the legal standards otherwise applicable to the claim. - (b) An arbitrator may award reasonable attorney fees and other reasonable expenses of arbitration if such an award is authorized by law in a civil action involving the same claim or by the agreement of the parties to the arbitration proceeding. - (c) As to all remedies other than those authorized by subsections (a) and (b), an arbitrator may order such remedies as the arbitrator considers just and appropriate under the circumstances of the arbitration proceeding.
+The fact that such a remedy could not or would not be granted by the court is not a ground for refusing to confirm an award under K.S.A.
+2021 Supp.
+5-444, and amendments thereto, or for vacating an award under K.S.A.
+2021 Supp.
+5-445, and amendments thereto. - (d) An arbitrator's expenses and fees, together with other expenses, must be paid as provided in the award. - (e) If an arbitrator awards punitive damages or other exemplary relief under subsection (a), the arbitrator shall specify in the award the basis in fact justifying and the basis in law authorizing the award and state separately the amount of punitive damages or other exemplary relief.

-§55-10-24.
+5-444.
 Confirmation of award.

-After a party to an arbitration proceeding receives notice of an award, the party may make a motion to the court for an order confirming the award at which time the court shall issue a confirming order unless the award is modified or corrected pursuant to section twenty-two or twenty-six of this article or is vacated pursuant to section twenty-five of this article.
+After a party to an arbitration proceeding receives notice of an award, the party may make a motion to the court for an order confirming the award, at which time the court shall issue a confirming order, unless the award is modified or corrected pursuant to K.S.A.
+2021 Supp.
+5-442 or 5-446, and amendments thereto, or is vacated pursuant to K.S.A.
+2021 Supp.
+5-445, and amendments thereto.